 Fold easy origami boats

 It’s official – there is nothing more happy-making than folding small pieces of paper into satisfying shapes.
 Find out how to make origami boats from small pieces of patterned paper you have at home with our tutorial.
+If you’re looking for stash-busters to do with your little ones then check out our paper crafts for kids round up.

 DIY Macrame plant hanger